temporalio/temporal/docs/design/1533-host-specific-tasklist.md

 ### Session Model

 All sessions are **resource specific**.
 This means that a session is always tied to some kind of resource (not the worker).
 The resource can be CPU, GPU, memory, file descriptors, etc., and we want all the activities within a session to be executed by the same worker that owns the resource.
 If a worker dies and restarts, as long as it owns the same resource, we can try to reestablish the session (this is future work).
-Also, the user needs to ensure that the resource is owned by only one worker.
+Also, the user needs to ensure that the resource is owned by only one worker on a single host.

 Note that when creating a session, a user doesn’t need to specify the resource that is consumed by the session.
 This is because right now one worker owns only one resource, so there’s only one resource type on the worker.
 As a result, as long as the user specifies the correct tasklist in the context passed into the createSession API, the correct type of resource will be consumed (since there’s only one).
 Later, when a worker can support multiple types of resources, users will need to specify the resource type when creating a session.

 ### Workflow Context

-When a user calls the CreateSession() or CreateSessionWithHostID() API, a structure that contains information about the created session will be stored in the returned context.
-The structure contains three pieces of information:
+When a user calls the CreateSession() or RecreateSession() API, a structure that contains information about the created session will be stored in the returned context.
+The structure contains seven pieces of information:

 1. **SessionID**: a unique ID for the created session.
 (Exported)

+2. **Hostname**: the hostname of the worker that is responsible for executing the session.
+(Exported)

+3. **ResourceID**: the resource consumed by the session.
+(Will Be Exported)

-2. **tasklist**: the resource specific tasklist used by this session.
+4. **tasklist**: the resource specific tasklist used by this session.
 (Not Exported)

-3. **state:** state of the session (Not Exported).
+5. **sessionState**: the state of the session (Not Exported).
 It can take one of the three values below:

    1. **Open**: when the session is created and running
    2. **Failed**: when the worker is down and the session can’t continue
    3. **Closed**: when the user closes the session through the API call and the session is successfully closed

+6. **sessionCancelFunc**: the function used to cancel the sessionCtx.
+It will cancel both the creation activity (see below) and all user activities.
+(Not Exported)

+7. **completionCtx**: the context for executing the completion activity.
+It’s different from the sessionCtx as we want to cancel the session context when CompleteSession() is called, but the completion activity (see below) still needs to be executed.
+(Not Exported)

 When a user calls the CompleteSession() API, the state of the session will be changed to "Closed" in place, which is why this API doesn’t return a new context variable.

-A user has no way to set the state of a session to failed.
-The state of a session is "failed" only when the worker executing the session is down and the change from “open” to “failed” is done in the background.
+There is no way to set the state of a session to “Failed”.
+The state of a session is “Failed” only when the worker executing the session is down and the change from “Open” to “Failed” is done in the background.
 Also notice that it’s possible that the worker is down, but the session state is still “Open” (since it takes some time to detect the worker failure).
 In this case, when a user executes an activity, the activity will still be scheduled on the resource specific tasklist.
-However, since no worker will poll from this task list, that activity will timeout and the user will get an error.
+However, it will be cancelled after worker failure is detected and the user will get a cancelled error.

-Note that if a user tries to call CreateSession() with a context that already has an open session, the call will return an error.
-The same thing happens if a call to CompleteSession() is made when there’s no open session.
-You can call it with a failed session, but it won’t do anything.
-This is allowed because the state transition to "failed" is done in the background, and user may not know the session has failed.

 ### Workflow Worker

 When scheduling an activity, the workflow worker needs to check the context to see if this activity belongs to a session.
-If so and the state of that session is "open", get the session tasklist from the context and use it to override the tasklist value specified in the activity option.
-If on the other hand, the state is “failed”, the ExecuteActivity call will immediately fail without scheduling the activity and return an error through Future.Get().
+If so and the state of that session is "Open", get the resource specific tasklist from the context and use it to override the tasklist value specified in the activity option.
+If on the other hand, the state is "Failed", the ExecuteActivity call will immediately fail without scheduling the activity and return an ErrSessionFailed error through Future.Get().

-What CreateSession() and CompleteSession() really do is **scheduling a special activity** and get some information from the worker which executes the activity.
+CreateSession() and CompleteSession() really do are **schedule special activities** and get some information from the worker which executes these activities.

 * For CreateSession(), a special **session creation activity** will be scheduled on a global tasklist which is only used for this type of activity.
-During the execution of the activity, a signal containing the tasklist (depending on the session type, the tasklist will be either host specific or process specific) name will be sent back to the workflow.
-Then the tasklist name can be stored in the context for later use.
-The activity also performs heart beating throughout the whole lifetime of the session, so if the activity worker is down, the workflow can be notified and set the session state to "Failed".
-The CreateSession() call is considered as success when it gets the tasklist.
+During the execution of that activity, a signal containing the resource specific tasklist name will be sent back to the workflow (with other information like hostname).
+Once the signal is received by the worker, the creation is considered successful and the tasklist name will be stored in the session context.
+The creation activity also performs periodic heartbeat throughout the whole lifetime of the session.
+As a result, if the activity worker is down, the workflow can be notified and set the session state to “Failed”.

 * For RecreateSession(), the same thing happens.
 The only difference is that the session creation activity will be **scheduled on the resource specific task list instead of a global one**.

-* For CompleteSession(), another special **completion activity** will be scheduled on the process specific tasklist.
-The sole purpose of this activity is to stop the corresponding creation activity created by the CreateSession()/CreateSessionWithHostID() API call, so that the resource used by the session can be released.
+* For CompleteSession(), a special **completion activity** will be scheduled on the resource specific tasklist.
+The purpose of this activity is to stop the corresponding creation activity created by the CreateSession()/CreateSessionWithHostID() API call, so that the resource used by the session can be released.
 Note that, **the completion activity must be scheduled on the resource specific tasklist (not a global one)** since we need to make sure the completion activity and the creation activity it needs to stop are running by the same worker.

 ### Activity Worker

-When EnableSessionWorker is set to true, two more activity workers will be started.
+When `EnableSessionWorker` is set to true, two more activity workers will be started.

-* Session Creation Worker: this worker polls from a global tasklist whose name is derived from the tasklist name specified in the workerOption.
-This worker executes only one kind of activity: the special session creation activity.
+* This worker polls from a global tasklist whose name is derived from the tasklist name specified in the workerOption and executes only the special session creation activity.
 This special activity serves several purposes:

    1. **Send the resource specific tasklist name** back to the workflow through signal.

    2. Keep **heart beating** to Cadence server until the end of the session.

-      If the heart beating returns EntityNotExist Error, this means the workflow/session has gone and this special activity should stop to release its resources.
+      If the heart beating returns the `EntityNotExist` Error, this means the workflow/session has gone and this special activity should stop to release its resources.

       If on the other hand, the worker is down, Cadence server will send a heartbeat timeout error to the workflow, so the workflow can be notified and update the session state.
 Later, an ExecuteActivity() call to the failed session context will also fail.

    3. Check the number of currently running sessions on the worker.
 If the maximum number of concurrent sessions has been reached, return an error to fail the creation.

    One detail we need to ensure is that when the maximum number of concurrent sessions has been reached, this worker should stop polling from the global task list.

 * Session Activity Worker: this worker only polls from the resource specific tasklist.
-There are three kinds of activities that can be run by this worker.
+There are three kinds of activities that can be run by this worker:

    1. User activities in a session that belongs to this host.